General Rules

 10.10.
 Please be mindful that the outcome of any disputes heard by the Committee may not necessarily be to replay the disputed game, alternatively, the game may be awarded to either player, or in extreme circumstances the game voided with no points awarded to either player.

 10.11.
-Please note: Where a player/team wishes to raise a grievance pertaining to any situations other than detailed in rule 10.4, the procedure as detailed in rule 10.2 of the leagues Constitution Discipline/Grievance procedure should be followed accompanied by a £5.00 grievance fee.
+Please note: Where a player/team wishes to raise a grievance pertaining to any situations other than detailed in rule 10.4, the procedure as detailed in rule 10.2 of the league's Constitution Discipline/Grievance procedure should be followed accompanied by a £5.00 grievance fee.

 11. FAILURE TO FULFIL A LEAGUE FIXTURE

 11.1.
-On becoming a member of MPL both players & teams are wholly committing to fulfil all league fixtures.
+On becoming a member of MPL both players & teams are wholly committed to fulfil all league fixtures.
 Failure to do so is deemed unsporting and subsequently may result in the offending team and/or other teams (through no fault of their own) achieving a false position in the league.

 11.3.
 Teams will be fined £30 for not fulfilling a fixture on the first occasion during a season.